 Marie: Because it is more. [...]
 It's our entire fucking relationship in a nutshell.

 The film follows cocky, up-and-coming filmmaker Malcolm (Washington) and his morose younger girlfriend Marie (Zendaya), who have just returned home from a promising movie premiere.
 While Malcolm is buzzing in anticipation of the critics' reviews, he finds that Marie is upset that he did not thank or acknowledge her at the premiere.
 This paves the way for an at-length discussion of Malcolm's film and the filmmaking industry at large between the two, and as it heats up, long-held tensions and revelations begin to boil over and threaten their relationship.

 The film got a limited release on January 29, 2021, and was released on Netflix a week later.

 Tropes in this film:

-- Age-Gap Romance: Malcolm is older than Marie is (they met when she was 20 and he was implied to be in his late 20s or early 30s), which factors into the imbalance in their relationship (as being younger contributes to how superfluous and used she feels.
+- Age-Gap Romance: Malcolm is older than Marie.
+They met when she was 20 and he was implied to be in his late 20s or early 30s.
+This factors into the imbalance in their relationship, as Marie's being younger contributes to how superfluous and used she feels.
 The actors portraying them share an age gap of 12 years.